-Clinical Education I, II, and the Terminal Clinical Experience are graded Pass/Fail.
+All full-time clinical education experiences are graded Pass/Fail.
 No credit hours are given for these experiences as students adhere to their clinical instructors' work schedule at the facilities to which they have been assigned.
 Clinical education hours and expectations tend to vary; hence, it is difficult to set credit hours.
 However, successful completion of the curriculum's clinical education portion is a requirement for awarding the DPT degree.

 Electives are provided in a variety of formats: over one or more weekends as well as across several weeks within a semester.
 Attendance is mandatory for all electives, regardless of format and courses are graded Pass/Fail.
-Electives offer the opportunity for students to study with experienced (master) clinicians.